 Our company is committed to discovering and developing innovative medicines and vaccines to treat and prevent infectious diseases.
 We are collaborating with diverse stakeholders to save and improve lives around the world.

 For more than 80 years, our company has played a significant role in the discovery and development of novel medicines and vaccines to treat and prevent infectious diseases.

-We recognize that new methods and a broader scope of collaborating—with both public and private entities—are critical to continuing innovation.
-This is true for all diseases, and especially true for diseases prevalent in low- and middle-income countries, for which the relevant expertise spans academia, local public health authorities, industry and international agencies.
-We plan to continue to expand our interactions with these groups to provide relevant expertise and resources.
+We recognize that new methods and a broader scope of collaborating—with both public and private entities—are critical to supporting continued investment in innovation and to enhancing access.
+This is true for all diseases, but it is especially true for diseases prevalent in low- and middle-income countries, for which the relevant expertise spans academia, local public health authorities, industry and international agencies.
+We continue to expand our interactions with these groups to provide relevant expertise and resources.